johannes-hoetter/SP500-Stock-Price-Prediction/README.md

 1. Clone or Download the Repository onto your local machine.
 2. If you downloaded the Repository, unzip the files.
 3. Open a new Anaconda Prompt Shell and navigate to the project (SP500-Prediction).
+_Hint_: You can use `cd ` in combination with tabulator to auto-complete paths, which makes it much easier to navigate through directories.
+Example: `cd sp` + tab ==> `cd SP500-Stock-Price-Prediction`
 4. Create a new virtual environment typing the following: <br>
 `conda env create --name sp500 --file requirements.txt`.
  After that, you'll have installed